-I have been long talking about the need to use crisis communications to resolve business conflicts of any complexity, including ones with government or law enforcement agencies.
+I have been long talking about the need to use crisis communications to resolve business conflicts\crisis of any complexity, including ones with government or law enforcement agencies.

-Let’s start with the definition of crisis communications.
-What are they?
-According to the theory, crisis communication is an activity aimed at establishing effective relationships between the organization and the public in order to maintain a sustainable reputation and minimize reputational risks before, during and after the crisis.
-In other words, when a company is facing a crisis situation or a business conflict, crisis communications help build an entire communication strategy between the parties to the conflict and the public.
+Let’s start with the definition of crisis communication.
+What is it?
+According to the theory, crisis communication is an activity aimed at establishing effective relationships between the organization and the public to maintain a sustainable reputation and minimize reputational risks before, during and after the crisis.
+In other words, when a company is facing a crisis or a business conflict, crisis communications help build an entire communication strategy between the parties to the conflict and the public.

-Observing colleagues’ cases, I often notice significant mistakes in crisis communications or even a complete lack of strategy during quite serious business conflicts.
+Observing my colleague’s cases, I often notice significant mistakes in crisis communications and sometimes a complete lack of strategy during quite serious business conflicts\crises.

-Why are crisis communications essential in business conflicts?
+Why are crisis communications essential in business conflicts\crises ?

-As an example, let’s analyze the message I saw not so long ago: “A company is under pressure from law enforcement agencies, in particular, they conduct searches on the company’s territory”.
-I can state that this wording is incorrect from the legal perspective, as earlier this company had already stated that a criminal case had been opened against it, and it had not been closed at the time of the search.
-To talk about “pressure on the business”, you need indisputable and consistent facts.
-After all, the very fact of an open criminal case, as well as the procedural actions carried out within its framework, including searches, are absolutely legal from the point of view of the Criminal Code.
-So, such inaccurate wording in official statements may not only not lead to the desired weakening or ending of the conflict, but, on the contrary, lead to its intensification.
-Law enforcement agencies may take a tougher stance on such a company, because in public they were accused of “pressure”, although, the fact of a search in an open criminal case can not be qualified as “pressure”.
+As an example, let us analyze the message we saw not so long ago: “A company is under pressure from law enforcement agencies, in particular, they conduct searches on the company’s territory”.
+It can be stated that this wording is incorrect from the legal perspective, as earlier this company had already stated that a criminal case had been opened against it, and it had not been closed at the time of the search.
+To talk about “pressure on the business”, it is important to have indisputable and consistent facts.
+After all, the very fact of an open criminal case, as well as the procedural actions carried out within its framework, including searches, are entirely legal from the point of view of the Criminal Code.
+Therefore, such inaccurate wording in official statements may not only prevent one from achieving the desired weakening or ending of the conflict\crises, but, on the contrary, lead to its intensification.
+Law enforcement agencies may take a tougher stance on such a company, because in public they would be accused of “pressure”.
+Although, the fact of a search in an open criminal case may not be qualified as “pressure”.

-The second common mistake is the lack of any risk assessment of public messages.
-If a party has already dared to go public and declare that there is a conflict, there must be an understanding that it has to choose words and statements accurately in the public domain.
-The opposite approach leads to sad consequences, such as accusing a party of spreading false information or putting pressure on law enforcement agencies.
+The second most common mistake is the lack of any risk assessment of public messages.
+When a party has already dared to go public and decide to declare that there is a conflict\crises, it needs to be wise in choosing specific words and statements that need will be stated in the public domain.
+The opposite approach leads to unfortunate consequences.
+For example, being accused of spreading false information or being pressured by law enforcement agencies.

-The third significant mistake is the concealment of the conflict and the non-disclosure of the party’s position on it.
-This significantly reduces the chances of the conflicting party to a peaceful, successful and transparent solution to the problem.
+The third significant mistake is the concealment of the conflict\crises and the non-disclosure of the party’s position on it.
+This significantly reduces the chances of the conflicting party to a peaceful, transparent and overall, a more peaceful solution to the problem.

-That’s why seemingly simple things such as organizing a conference, interview, publishing an official statement or engaging business associations (it’s has become a trend, so they should definitely be used as support in resolving conflicts) must be very carefully selected and calibrated “to the millimeter”.
+Consequently, seemingly simple things such as organizing a conference, an interview, or publishing an official statement as well as engaging business associations (it became a trend, and they should be used for support in resolving conflicts\crises), that must be very carefully selected and calibrated “to the millimeter”.
 Every word will resonate.
 However, whether this impact will be positive or negative, depends on the correctly designed and implemented strategy.
-Don’t forget that the main purpose of crisis communications is to resolve the conflict, not to intensify it.
+It is important to not forget that the main purpose of crisis communications is to resolve the conflict\crises, not to intensify it.